vermin/core-cpp/README.md

 Please submit any bugs as Issues unless they have already been reported.

 Suggestions and feedback are very welcome!

-## Pull Requests

-We'll merge nearly anything constructive and relevant.
-There are lots of items slated for development or happening concurrently, so get in touch and we'll let you know if anyone's working on it.
-We often collaborate over IRC in #mymonero on Freenode.

 Contributors credited in releases.